 Master Wan Kam Leung learned his Wing Chun under the great Wong Shun Leung.
-Over the last 4 decades, he has dedicated himself to his Art, training and researching tirelessly in order to further evolve the original teachings passed on by his late master.
+Over the last four decades, he has dedicated himself to his Art, training and researching tirelessly to evolve the original teachings passed on by his late master.

 Today, he is undoubtedly one of the world’s finest Wing Chun practitioners.
-His style is characterised by sharp, explosive movements aimed at flanking the opponent and shutting down their offence.
+His style utilises sharp and explosive movements designed to flank the opponent.

-It is a great honour for us to have him appear on the cover of our very first issue and we are grateful to him for agreeing to do this interview.
-We could think of no greater teacher to kick off our first issue.
-Without further ado, we present to you, Sifu Wan Kam Leung.
+It is a great honour for us to have him appear on the cover of our first issue, and we are grateful to him for agreeing to do this interview.
+We could think of no better choice to kick off our first issue.

 I’ve had a great passion for martial arts ever since I was very young.
 Before I started Wing Chun, I had already trained in several different styles.
-I must admit, I was not very attracted to Wing Chun in the beginning because I thought it seemed very mechanical and rigid in its movements.
+I must admit that I was not very attracted to Wing Chun in the beginning.
+I thought it seemed very mechanical and rigid in its movements.
 However, I later realized that Wing Chun wasn’t what I had initially imagined.

-My Sifu was an inspirational figure in my life and when he passed away so suddenly in 1997, I was very shocked and saddened.
-I have since been teaching Wing Chun on a full time basis.
-Practical Wing Chun’s International Headquarters is located in Kowloon, on Nathan Road, and is open 7 days a week.
+My Sifu was an inspirational figure in my life, and when he passed away so suddenly in 1997, I was very shocked and saddened.
+I have since been teaching Wing Chun on a full-time basis.
+Practical Wing Chun’s International Headquarters is located in Kowloon, on Nathan Road, and is open seven days a week.

 Can you tell us how you developed Practical Wing Chun?

-As I’ve trained other styles before and have always had a general curiosity in all martial arts, I used to test what I learned in Wing Chun against other martial artists of differing styles.
-I’ve had a lot of successful experiences, but also some great defeats.
-Each defeat made me think about my own training, and I tried to find out where my techniques were insufficient.
+As I trained other styles before and have always had a general curiosity in all martial arts, I used to test what I learned in Wing Chun against other martial artists of differing styles.
+I had a lot of successful experiences but also some great defeats.
+Each defeat made me think about my training, and I tried to discover where my techniques were insufficient.

-I started to analyse each one of my techniques, and with time, it evolved into Practical Wing Chun.
+I started to analyse each one of my techniques.
+In time, it evolved into Practical Wing Chun.
 It has been carefully modified and can no longer be considered the same style of Wing Chun that I learned.
-Practical Wing Chun is not a system that was created overnight.
-The techniques have been gradually re-adjusted over time, so when I call my system “practical” it doesn’t mean that other Wing Chun systems are not practical in their own way.
-It means that every single movement from the empty-hand forms are practical and applicable just as they are practiced.
+Practical Wing Chun wasn’t created overnight.
+The techniques have been gradually re-adjusted over time.
+When I call my system “practical”, I don’t mean that other Wing Chun systems are not practical.
+What I mean is that every movement from the empty-hand forms is practical and applicable.

-Master Wan, the Siu Nim Tao form has a legendary reputation for developing great power, if trained correctly.
-It has been said that part of the secret is to develop the “Mind Intent”.
-Can you elaborate on this please?
+Master Wan, Siu Nim Tao has a legendary reputation for developing great power if trained correctly.
+Can you elaborate on this?

-It is true that when Siu Nim Tao is trained correctly you can practice both Chi and power.
-The power that you develop from the form is not hard power, but soft power.
+It is true that when you train Siu Nim Tao correctly, you can develop both Chi and power.
+The power that you cultivate from the form is not hard, but soft power.
 At the same time, you can also develop mind intent.

-According to my own understanding, Siu Nim Tao is a very practical form.
-Wing Chun only consists of 3 hand forms; each with their own characteristics.
+Wing Chun only consists of 3 hand forms; each has its own characteristics.
 Siu Nim Tao is the first form a student learns.
-When practicing Siu Nim Tao without moving, you practice grounding your stance, your mind intent, and maintaining your balance while staying loose.
-Once this is achieved, the student may then practice how to apply the techniques from the form.
+When practising Siu Nim Tao without moving, you practice grounding your stance, mind intent, and maintaining your balance while staying loose.
+The student may then practice how to apply the techniques from the form.

-Where does the power in Siu Nim Tao come from?
-Firstly, you need to execute the movements in a soft manner while maintaining a balanced, grounded stance.
-In order to develop power, first you must understand how to stay loose without tensing up, whether in San Sau or Chi Sau.
+How does Siu Nim Tao develop this power?
+Firstly, you need to execute the movements with as little tension as possible.
+You must also maintain a balanced, grounded stance.
+Power generation requires staying loose without tensing up.
 Then, you need to understand where the power is generated from when attacking or defending.

-The three hand forms in Wing Chun each contain offensive and defensive components, either frontally or from the side.
-If you are familiar with the forms, you will understand that the forms provide you with the necessary techniques in any given situation.
+The three empty-hand forms in Wing Chun each contain offensive and defensive components, either frontally or from the side.
+If you are familiar with the forms, you will understand that they provide you with the necessary techniques in any given situation.

-So my advice is, first become very familiar with the forms.
-Then you must understand the nature and details of every technique in the forms.
-Learn how and when to apply each technique in a given situation.
+First, you must become very familiar with the forms.
+Then you must understand the nature and details of every technique.
+Learn how and when to apply each one in a given situation.
 There are no superior techniques in Wing Chun.
-Any technique can be effective if applied correctly, and at the same time, a technique you favor can fail if the situation is not favorable for this technique.
+All can be effective if used correctly, and all can fail if used in the wrong context.

-While I believe “hook” punches to be very powerful, they do not follow one essential principle of Wing Chun: covering your own center line.
+While I believe hooks to be powerful, they do not follow one essential principle of Wing Chun: covering your centerline.

-Many fighters focus on hitting the opponent’s center, but they miss out on the principle of covering their own.
-Each technique has to allow you to do that, and the punch is not exception.
-That is why we focus a lot on the 135˚ angle, which allows you to protect your center while attacking.
+Many fighters focus on hitting the opponent’s centre, but they miss out on the principle of covering their own.
+Each technique has to allow you to do that, and the punch is no exception.
+That is why we focus on the 135˚ angle, which protects your centre while attacking.

-Angles and the center line are very important.
+Angles and the centreline are vital in Wing Chun.
 I don’t completely straighten the arms for several reasons.
-For example, if you straighten your arm, the recoil from your punch will not be channeled into the ground.
-I do use other angles, but ultimately the strongest angle is 135 degrees.
-Angles are very important if you want to achieve a simultaneous attack and defense while protecting your center line.
-This is one of the strong points in Wing Chun.
+For example, if you straighten your arm, the recoil from your punch will not be channelled into the ground.
+I do use other angles, but ultimately, 135 degrees is optimal.
+Precise angles are necessary if you want to achieve a simultaneous attack and defence while protecting your centerline.
+This concept is one of the strong points in Wing Chun.

 Can you explain the ‘Soft power’ of Wing Chun?
 Is this an internal concept?
 How can one soften up and develop “Internal power”?

 There is no proper translation for it in English.
-It means that the structure has to be soft, but not collapse.
-Only with a relaxed structure, the right angles and speed, is it possible to achieve the soft power that is in our Wing Chun engine.
-Wing Chun is a very sophisticated style, but many people rest on the surface and just study the forms without really understanding what is going on behind it.
-Many translate “Kung Fu” as hard work, but that doesn’t mean that you have to work it in a “hard” way.
+It means that the structure has to be soft but not collapse.
+Only whilst relaxed can we achieve the soft power of the Wing Chun engine.
+Wing Chun is a very sophisticated style, but many people rest on the surface and study the forms without understanding its depths.
+Many translate “Kung Fu” as hard work, but that doesn’t mean that you have to train it in a “hard” way.

 You might be able to do that when young, but if you don’t rely on developing your technical skills, you might not go far while ageing.

-There are static forms that help you relax your structure and there are moving forms that teach you how to move this relaxed structure across the surrounding space in an efficient way.
+There are static forms that help you relax your structure.
+Then there are moving forms that teach you how to move this structure across the surrounding space efficiently.
 In our style, we focus on both.
 It took me years of training and development to incorporate Nei Gung into my style and with the engine of Wing Chun.

 Many try to incorporate soft power from other styles, but it doesn’t always work.
-That is why we see many Wing Chun styles today looking more like Tai Chi or other arts, and loosing the roots based on economy of motion and proper angles for close combat.
+We see many Wing Chun styles today that look like Tai Chi or other arts.
+They start to lose economy of motion and proper angles for close combat.

 In addition to the above mentioned, I also urge my students to focus on maintaining soft shoulders, loose wrists, keeping their elbows in and keeping the arm at an angle of 135 degrees.
-In Wing Chun, it is very important to stay soft.
+In Wing Chun, it is critical to stay soft.
 You never fight force against force.
-Instead, you seek to deflect and redirect incoming force or borrow the incoming force to use it against your opponent.
+Instead, you seek to deflect and redirect incoming force or borrow it to use it against your opponent.

-To develop that habit, all students should learn to practice the form in a very soft manner.
-In particular, all movements should be executed in a very relaxed way, so that the students learn not to rely on strength but technical skill instead.
+To develop that habit, all students should learn to practice the form without tensing up; do not rely on strength but technical skills instead.
 After all, the combination of being soft and powerful is a skill that few have mastered.

 We understand you do a lot of conditioning work.
 How does one train to take punches and kicks the way you do?

-Which means: if you only on train the external aspects of martial arts but neglect the internal aspects, you will have nothing to show for it in old age.
-With this wisdom I have continued my Chi gong practice throughout the years.
+It means that if you only train the external aspect of martial arts but neglect the internal side, you will have nothing to show for it in old age.
+With this wisdom, I have continued my Chi gong practise throughout the years.

 What is Chi?
 Chi is breathing, something that we all do.
 So Chi is life energy.
-What people normally do is breathing in and out without giving it much thought, but Chi can be trained and applied.
-Chi gong is part of Chinese culture and depending on how you practice, it will provide you with different kinds of benefits.
+People breathe without giving it much thought, but Chi can be trained and applied.
+Chi gong is part of Chinese culture, and depending on how you practice, it will provide you with different kinds of benefits.

 At its core, chi gong is simply a breathing exercise with five different breathing methods.
-Some people practice chi gong purely for health and some for strength, but ultimately, it all comes down to breathing methods. Ω
+Some people practice chi gong purely for health or strength, but ultimately, it all comes down to breathing. Ω

 For more information on Master Wan Kam Leung please visit: www.wankamleung.com